csmith111/csmith111.github.io/_posts/2016-02-11-Animation.markdown

 Try changing the `bounceVelocity` and the `gravity parameters`.

 ### Exercises
- * Add a factor called elasticity to and the update rule that `bounceVelocity = elasticity * bounceVelocity` and modify the `type alias Ball = { height : Float, velocity : Float, bounceVelocity}`.
+ * Add a factor called elasticity and the update rule that `bounceVelocity = elasticity * bounceVelocity` and modify the `type alias Ball = { height : Float, velocity : Float, bounceVelocity}`.
 This will simulate the effect of elasticity.
 The ball bounces should progressively decrease in height and finally come to a stop.

  {% highlight Haskell %}